-Here are the most popular types of counseling specialties explained.
+Here are just some of the most popular types of counselor specialties and what they do.

-It is not necessary to choose a specialty before you begin your master’s program in counseling, although many students go into their counseling programs with one in mind.
+It isn’t necessary to choose a specialty before you begin your master’s program in counseling, although some students go into their counseling programs with one in mind.

-Don’t be surprised if, during your 2-year degree and year of post-graduate work, you end up in an area you had not considered prior to grad school.
+Don’t be surprised if, during your two-year degree and post-graduate work, you end up in an area you had not considered prior to graduate school.
 Keep an open mind, and unless you truly know what type of counseling you would like to pursue, choose a counseling degree in a traditional setting or a counseling degree online, that offers a variety of options.

 In addition to the main specialties listed above, counselors can also assist their clients using techniques in areas such as these:

 Continue reading to learn about the various kinds of counseling careers and specialties you can study and practice.
 There are other types of counselors out there but this is a great place to get started.